truenicoco/slidge/README.md

 [⁸]: https://xmpp.org/extensions/xep-0461.html

-(this table may not be entirely accurate, but **in theory**, stuff marked ✓ works)
+This table may not be entirely accurate, but **in theory**, stuff marked ✅ works.

-NB: - means that the legacy network does not have an equivalent of this XMPP feature
-    (because XMPP is better, what did you think?)
+N/A means that the legacy network does not have an equivalent of this XMPP feature (because XMPP is better, what did you think?).

 **WARNING**: you may break the terms of use of a legacy network and end up getting your account locked by using slidge.
 Refer to the [keeping a low profile](https://slidge.readthedocs.io/en/latest/user/low_profile.html)